myelnet/graphsync-example/README.md

 The code in its entirety can be found in `main.go`

 - To run a listening node run `go run main.go` .
 This will print out the listener's peer ID and the CID of the random DAG we've created.
-- Open a new terminal window and copy paste that peer ID and CID as arguments to `main.go` for instance:
+- Open a new terminal window and copy paste that peer ID and CID as arguments to `main.go`.
+For instance:

 ```bash
 go run main.go /ip4/127.0.0.1/tcp/7878/p2p/QmTSHRrQdSf4cjgHkNXncFpQxXUwwbaUtuwDjNq2CpSi6d QmaQgoifNnV3hZaZMGEh8J178WBeMSTRKWk67qXwLB2jj1